xyz2094/c-netgraph/README.md

 ### Graph-network manager in C

-A small command-line utility—written in C that simulates a computer network of up to eight machines.
+A small command-line utility written in C that simulates a computer network of up to eight machines.
 It lets you create/remove weighted links, inspect the adjacency matrix, and trace connectivity with Depth-First Search (DFS) through